 Drivers can evaluate their car insurance needs based on their circumstances.
 Various factors go into the total cost of your annual car insurance premium such as gender, age, marital status, credit score, driving record and history, vehicle make and model, and more.
 Drivers must understand their circumstances and discuss them with their local agent when shopping for the right car insurance premium.

 Most insurance companies offer additional add-on coverage options.
-Considering Washington’s various geographical and environmental factors across the state, drivers should consider add-ons depending on location.
-For example, Seattle gets on average 38 inches of rain across half the year.
-Those living in Seattle should consider add-ons like engine protection cover and emergency roadside assistance.
+Considering Washington’s various geographical and environmental factors across the state, drivers might consider add-ons depending on location.
+For example, Seattle gets on average 37 inches of rain across half the year.
+Those living in Seattle may want to consider add-ons like engine protection cover and emergency roadside assistance.

-According to the III, 17.4% of Washingtonian motorists are uninsured, ranking Washington as one of the highest states with uninsured motorists.
-Washington drivers may want to consider adding on uninsured motorist coverage to protect them against any charges from an accident with an uninsured driver.
+According to the III, 21.7% of Washingtonian motorists are uninsured, ranking Washington as the fifth-highest state with uninsured motorists.
+Because of this, Washington drivers may want to consider adding on uninsured motorist coverage to protect them against any charges from an accident with an uninsured driver.

 Car insurance discounts in Washington